21 hours ago

 ... and a detail of the beautifully embroidered tea towel

-on the chair, made by
+on the chair, made by our friend Debbie who stayed

 with us a few years ago.